KxSystems/docs/docs/wp/neural-networks/index.md

 All tests were run using kdb+ version 3.2 (2015.05.07)

-## :fontawesome-solid-user: Author
+## Author

-James Neill works as a kdb+ consultant for one of the world’s largest investment banks, developing a range of applications.
+**James Neill** works as a kdb+ consultant for one of the world’s largest investment banks, developing a range of applications.
 James has also been involved in the design of training courses in data science and machine learning as part of the First Derivatives training programme.

 ## References